-Enchanters should train Hexes to increase the effectiveness of Ensorcelled Hibernation and Confuse and pour the rest into Stealth.
+Enchanters should train Hexes to increase the effectiveness of Ensorcelled Hibernation and Confusing Touch and pour the rest into Stealth.
 You can ignore Short Blades until your Hexes have enough power to reliably mess up your enemies; if your stealth skill keeps up, you'll one-shot any sleeping foe for a while yet.

 For almost all mages, spellcasting is not particularly important in the early game.
 It is much more important to get killing and/or escape spells to Very Good, so casters should turn off all skills other than the necessary magic schools.
 Use 'I' often to check how easily you can cast your important spells.
 After failure rates for your critical combat spells are less than 10%, branching out into spellcasting and other magic schools becomes appropriate.

 A small exception to this are spriggan spellcasters.
 Spriggans can use their considerable speed to escape almost anything in the early dungeon, so mere survival is not the first objective.
 When playing a Spriggan, one should train spellcasting a bit higher and a bit earlier than usual, to offset any spell hunger issues that might rise from their inability to eat chunks.
 Spriggans have an excellent aptitude for spellcasting, so this is of little concern.